refugies-info/karfur/docs/README.md

 ## Font

 We use a non open source font.
 The repo is private so that we can commit the font in the repo.

+# Development

+## Translation

+To translate the app, use the scripts in `src/translations`.

+For iOS, you must translate system strings, for example for authorizations.
+You can find more informations in the [Expo documentation](https://docs.expo.dev/distribution/app-stores/?redirected#localizing-your-ios-app).

+The `app.config.js` is configured to look for these strings in the regular translation files, in `src/translations/[ln].json`.
+Just define the translations in these files, and use the same keys than the one you would have defined in `app.config.js`.